 If sleeping at the bottom of the Grand Canyon is on your bucket-list, then your only option is the exclusive Phantom Ranch.
 And while it’s not exclusive for its amenities exactly, you do have to enter a lottery to stay here.
 To get here, you’ll have to hike or ride a mule down the 7.5-mile trail, or you can access the ranch by rafting along the Colorado River.
 If this sounds like a national park lodge for you, you can enter the lottery system here.
 Bookings are typically made about 10 months in advance.

 When to book Grand Canyon National Park: February is the most affordable time to visit, with a 48 percent difference in price compared to the highest month, July.

-Zion Lodge, Zion National Park, Arizona
+Zion Lodge, Zion National Park, Utah

 As the only in-park lodging at Zion, Zion Lodge is located smack-dab in the middle of paradise.
 Rooms are cozy rustic, and even have a gas-powered fireplaces, as temperatures can get cool at night in the desert.
 Explore the park’s canyon walls via its hiking trails, bike rentals, or the tram ride along Zion Canyon Scenic Drive (which is closed this summer); all activities can be easily arranged at the lodge.

 When to book Zion National Park: January is the most affordable time to visit, with a 43 percent difference in price compared to the highest month, October.